vhu474/ControllinoRTU/README.md

 README.txt

-libmodbus is a library that provides a Serial Modbus implementation for Controllino.
+ControllinoRTU is a library that provides a Serial Modbus implementation for Controllino.

 A primary goal was to enable industrial communication for the Arduino in order to link it to industrial devices such as HMIs, CNCs, PLCs, temperature regulators or speed drives.

 http://arduino.cc/en/Guide/Libraries

-Code was forked from the repo: https://github.com/smarmengol/Modbus-Master-Slave-for-Arduino to work with Serial3 port of the Arduino MEGA
+Code was forked from the repo: https://github.com/smarmengol/Modbus-Master-Slave-for-Arduino to work with Serial3 port of the Arduino MEGA.
+Credit to the original creator.

 To install: